gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 ## High Availability for Reversed VPN Tunnel

-Shoots which define `spec.controlPlane.highAvailability.failureTolerance: {node, zone}` get an HA control-plane including a HA for VPN connections by deploying redundant VPN servers and clients.
+Shoots which define `spec.controlPlane.highAvailability.failureTolerance: {node, zone}` get an HA control-plane including a highly available VPN connection by deploying redundant VPN servers and clients.

 Please note that it is not possible to move an open connection to another VPN tunnel.
 Especially long-running commands like `kubectl exec -it ...` or `kubectl logs -f ...` will still break if the routing path must be switched